TallChris91/BaselineTranslation/README.md

 Make sure that the input file is in the same folder as the script.

 ## Baseline Script (SVO_Extraction.py)
-This script will extract SVO triples from an input text using `stanfordcorenlp`, and produce XML output as an [evaluation script](https://github.com/WebNLG/Evaluation/tree/main/automatic-evaluation/text-to-triples) compliant XML file.
+This script will extract SVO triples from an input text (the English test set, or the translated Russian test set) using `stanfordcorenlp`, and produce XML output as an [evaluation script](https://github.com/WebNLG/Evaluation/tree/main/automatic-evaluation/text-to-triples) compliant XML file.
 The script is based on an [SVO Extraction script](https://github.com/junhyeok-kim/TripletEmbeddingModel) by Junhyeok Kim.

 To run this script, you need the following libraries: